NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 The first part of the graph data consists of declaring the node types and what they index over, in this case `r` ("River") indexing over `sc` ("Subcatchment") and `l` ("Lake") indexing over `lk` ("Lake index").
 You should not change this part since it must match objects in the model declaration.

 What you edit is the `directed_graph` block.
 You must make the node indexes match whatever you put in the index sets.
 Whenever you put an arrow `->` between two node instances it creates a directed edge (arrow, path) of the current connection between these (and in the "Downstream" example you can assume that discharge will be directed along that edge).

+The arrow to `out` is necessary if a component is to discharge out of the modeled system (otherwise what you are transporting would accumulate in the last node).

 ## Parameter groups